 As a result, Sears’ stock price has continued its downward spiral, which began in earnest in 2010.

-The sale of the Craftsman brand provided a glide path for Sears to make some money into the future, according to the Chicago Tribune.
+The sale of the Craftsman brand was supposed to provide a glide path for Sears to make some money, according to the Chicago Tribune.
 “Stanley will pay $525 million at closing, $250 million after three years, and make annual payments on new Craftsman sales for 15 years, the companies said in a statement Thursday.
 Sears will continue to sell Craftsman products at its stores.
 The license to Hoffman Estates, Illinois-based Sears will be royalty-free for 15 years, and then generate 3 percent afterward.”

 The trouble for Sears is that you can only do a deal like this once, maybe twice if there’s any brand equity left in the Kenmore line of appliances.